The Princeton Review and Kiplinger's Personal Finance both tout the value of investing

 This chart is a rough estimate of what students are paying to attend the University

 of South Carolina this academic year.
-Costs will vary based on a number of factors.
+Individual costs will vary based on things like

 More than 80 percent of our students receive some form of financial aid, so these